 Founded in 2008, Genc Hayat Foundation (Youth Lives Foundation, YLF) aims to raise awareness and support youth development, mainly adolescents (11-18).
 YLF has developed major programmes addressing child labor prevention, youth employability, academic support, psychosocial support, and social cohesion.
 Programs and extensive research supports youth in getting to know themselves, exposing their potential, and incorporating tolerance and a culture of empathy in youth lives.
 In 2018, YLF conducted projects in nine cities with more than 3,300 children/youth and 250 family members.
 While tackling the obstacles of youth employment and promoting peaceful co-existence, YLF also established a close working relationship with the projects locations in the Black Sea region, Mardin, and Sanliurfa in the Southeastern region.
 YLF also participated in the Capacity Development Program designed by International Medical Corps and now implements empowerment programs for Syrian refugees in the Istanbul district of Kucukcekmece, which has the highest number of Syrian refugees in Istanbul.

 While YLF brings experience, credibility and access to youth at risk, the proposed partner Kodluyoruz will bring the technology-learning element.
 Kodluyourz (meaning “We are Coding”) is a non-profit organization founded in 2016 that offers learning opportunities in technology, coding, robotics and other tech areas for socio-economically disadvantaged youth in Turkey.
 Both organizations have strong leadership.
 Kodluyoruz, while young, is off to a very good start with funding from organizations like Bosch and others.
 They are female-led and, while their work is not solely about promoting coding for girls, they have a very strong gender lens and mission.

-EMpower’s 2nd grant to Youth Lives Foundation (in cooperation with ‘Kodluyoruz’ NGO) will help to increase technical skill and soft skill acquisition for 345 youth (ages 12-16) from lower economic backgrounds.
-There will be a gender equity focus that seeks to mainstream gender awareness through a coding training programme and mainstreaming gender awareness and elements to increase self-esteem and awareness in tech-related areas, ultimately encouraging girls to shape their futures according to their interests and potential, not by their gender.
+EMpower’s 3rd grant to Youth Lives Foundation is increasing technical and soft skill acquisition for 760 youth ages 12-16 from lower economic backgrounds.
+There will be a gender equity focus that seeks to mainstream gender awareness through a coding training program ultimately encouraging girls to shape their futures according to their interests and potential not by their gender.

 Primary Location: Istanbul